MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/update-network-controller-certificates.md

       where:

       - **ws22nc*x*.corp.contoso.com** shows the certificate's thumbprint for each Network Controller node.
       - **ClusterCredentialType** shows the Network Controller Cluster authentication type.
-If this is not X509, the node certificate won't be used and won't be shown in the output.
+If the authentication type isn't X509, the node certificate isn't used and isn't shown in the output.
       - **NcRestCert** shows the thumbprint of the Network Controller Rest certificate.

    1. (Optional) If the generated `$certConfig` isn't correct, you can change it by specifying a new certificate's thumbprint.
 For example, to change the thumbprint of the Network Controller Rest certificate, run the following command: